Raised to Life, Seated in Glory

 I want to live a life consumed by victory and overcoming faith, NOT consumed with the need to repent and die to self.

 Repentance or death to self is necessary – the reality of where I started in my walk with you.
-But repentance is only one word out of four that you gave me from Isaiah 30:15.
+But repentance is only one word out of four that you gave us in Isaiah 30:15.
 The other three are rest, quietness, and trust.
 I want to live more and more in those three realities and rise above a life consumed with dying, dying to self, to flesh and to the world.

 Oh God, I do want to die to those things but more and more, Lord, I hunger and thirst after life in you and freedom from those things.
 Perhaps you are getting me ready for Glory but oh God, help me to walk in newness of life now as much as possible.